 Storage group-defined data sets

-For a storage group-defined space, when NGT Recover defines the underlying data set, NGT Recover uses the following algorithm:
+For a storage group-defined space, when BMC AMI Recover defines the underlying data set, BMC AMI Recover uses the following algorithm:

 If the data set is currently cataloged, obtain the volume information from the operating system catalog entry.
 Arrange to favor those volumes if they are still part of the STOGROUP definition.